jawilk/Traffic-Sign-Classifier/README.md

 ![alt text][image7]
 ![alt text][image8]

-As a last step before feeding the data to the network, I normalized the image data because ...
+As a last step before feeding the data to the network, I normalized the image data using Min-Max scaling.

 #### if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)